Friday, July 27, 2007

 Trying Out

 In the last 10 days, I've been trying a hand on some editing works inside the newsroom of Cebu Daily News.
 The work stretches from the three o'clock story conference---when the editors decide on the headlines and stories of the day and give page assignments---to deep hours in the night when the editors finally put the paper to bed.
 On the first days I was here, I was bowling with laughter from the police stories assigned to me because they were---tragic, comic and absurd!
 They were also the toughest works to edit.
 After the first days (urrhm, nights), I discovered the benefits of coffee but I fought the urge to draw out a stick of cigarette.
-My cigarette memories are still with Nico, outside the gate of PDI Mindanao bureau where we can watch the Bachelor buses from Butuan passing us buy; or with Dasia, whose ashtrays bear the marks of nicotine abuse while we allow our minds to roam.
+My cigarette memories are still with Nico, outside the gate of PDI Mindanao bureau where we can watch the Bachelor buses from Butuan passing us by; or with Dasia, whose ashtrays bear the marks of nicotine abuse while we allow our minds to roam.
 Inside the newsroom, I can't probably allow my mind to roam.
-I have to fix an eye on the copies and make sure that it stays there.
+I have to fix an eye on the copies and make sure that they stay there.
 There's not enough time to explore the depth and breadth of things.
-You have to deliver a finished product before the first rays of the next day.
+You have to deliver the finished product before the first rays of the next day.

 Over the weekend, I handled a page on a heritage building along Osmena Boulevard.
 I liked doing it because I wanted to get inside that building--a museum---and take a look inside.
 Cebu is teeming with those centuries-old Cathedrals and colonial Churches that are remnants of our past.
 I have the urge to go out and stare at them in the afternoons to summon all the ghosts and understand my future.
 But what can I do?
 I'm inside the newsroom!